 When a client application wants to access data in Firely Server on behalf of its user, it requests a token from the authorization server (configured as the Authority in the Configuration).
 The configuration of the authorization server determines which claims are available for a certain user, and also for the client application.
 The client app configuration determines which claims it needs.
-During the token request, the user is usually redirected to the authorization server, which might or might not be the authentication server as well, logs in and is then asked whether the client app is allowed to receive the requested claims.
-The client app cannot request any claims that are not available to that application.
+During the token request, the user is usually redirected to the authorization server, which might or might not be the authentication server as well, logs in and is then asked whether the client application.
 And it will never get any claims that are not available to the user.
 This flow is also explained in the SMART App Authorization Guide.